mokagio/mokacoding/metallo/src/posts/2018-11-06-how-to-remove-duplication-from-swift-tests-with-helper-functions.md

-  expectLogger(toLog: "There's nothing like home made pasta", forInput: Pasta()) expectLogger(toLog: "Pizza is awesome!", forInput: Pizza()) expectLogger(toLog: "I love gelato any time of the year", forInput: Gelato()) }
+  expectLogger(toLog: "There's nothing like home made pasta", forInput: Pasta()) expectLogger(toLog: "Pizza is awesome!", forInput: Pizza()) expectLogger(toLog: "I love gelato any time of the year", forInput: Gelato()) expectLogger(toLog: "Cappuccino warms and delights me", forInput: Cappuccino()) }
 ```

 Nice.
 There's a little problem though.
 If the test fails Xcode will show the failure in the expectation function body, not at the call site.

 ![📸 Screenshot of a test failure reported in the helper function body](https://s3.amazonaws.com/mokacoding/2018-11-06-test-helper-inline-failure.png)